FMIA Week 4: The NFL at the Quarter Pole and an Overtime-Filled Sunday

 You know what’s great about the NFL?
 Thievery.

 It’s an admirable trait.
-You’re a coach in the NFL, you see something you like, you take it, and then you give props—or at least you should give props.
+You’re an NFL coach, you see something you like, you take it, and then you give props—or at least you should give props.
 And I’ve found most coaches give credit where it’s due.

-Take rookie Tennessee coach Mike Vrabel, Sunday night, over the phone from Nashville.
+Take rookie Tennessee coach Mike Vrabel.
 When Vrabel walked to midfield after the Titans’ 26-23 overtime win, he said to innovative Super Bowl champion coach Doug Pederson, among other things: “I appreciate you letting me lean on you at times.”

 Bold copycatting is one of my 10 Stories of the NFL at the Quarter Pole.
 Let’s go through them, and then I’ll take you to Nashville, and to Chicago, and to that Competition Committee meeting the other day trying to wrangle this out-of-control roughing-the-passer mystery.
 In the NFL’s 99th season, here are the big storylines, in no particular order: